-Way back in December or January when my husband and I begin planning for our Spring Break in March, the question, “Where should we go this year?” inevitably pops up.
+Way back in December or January when my husband and I begin planning and looking for places to go for Spring Break in March, the question, “Where should we go this year?” inevitably pops up.

 The answer from our girls is always, “Somewhere warm.”